paulross/PythonExtensionPatterns/doc/sphinx/source/cpp_and_cpython.rst

 The Hand Written Functions
 =============================

-At the heart off this library here are only six non-trivial hand written functions along with a much larger of generated functions that successively specialise these handwritten functions.
+At the heart off this library here are just six non-trivial hand written functions along with a much larger of generated functions that successively specialise these handwritten functions.
 They are defined as templates in ``src/cpy/python_object_convert.h``.